 Then there is St Michael's Mount, which could be classed either as a tor enclosure or a cliff sanctuary.
 This is a very special, archetype-rich island, very much the focal point in Mount's Bay, and known for its long involvement in the ancient tin trade and for visits by foreigners over the ages.

-But there are scanty records of one, and there is a viable location too (here, looking southeast over a flattish area from the coastwatch road).
+Finally, Tol Pedn Penwith or Gwennap Head.
+It is slightly surprising that no obvious or recognised cliff sanctuary exists here, since it is the southwesternmost point of the Isles of Britain.
+But there are scanty records of one, and there is a viable location too (here, looking southeast over a flattish area as seen from the coastwatch road).
 It is an area on Tol Pedn with no enclosing banks, though the whole plateau that forms the headland and the valley eastwards protect it, should it need protecting.

 Hella Point, part of Tol Pedn

 Every tribe will have treasured its landscape assets carefully, and a prominent headland would have been a valued asset.
 It would have been a place of peace, space, wonder and power, a sanctuary for the group soul of the tribe, where occasional gatherings or rites might be held and offerings made.